Mr Gareth Barnaby

 Mrs Brenda Connolly

-Mrs Connolly has vast teaching experience both in the United Kingdom (UK) and internationally.
-She holds a BA Honours in English Language and Literature and an MA with Distinction in Education.
-Mrs Connolly started her teaching career in 1996 as an English teacher, and after working in secondary schools in the UK and Russia and, having the added responsibility of Head of Psychology from 2007 to 2009, while teaching in an OFSTED outstanding school in the UK, she then decided to further her professional career and gain experience in international education by joining a well-established international school in Bangkok in 2009 as a teacher of English Language and Literature, where after a year she was promoted to Head of English.
+Mrs Connolly has vast experience in teaching both in the United Kingdom (UK) and internationally.
+She holds a BA Honours in English Language and Literature, MA with Distinction in Education, and the National Professional Qualification of Senior Leadership.
+Mrs Connolly started her teaching career in 1996 as an English teacher.
+After working in secondary schools in the UK and Russia and having the added responsibility of Head of Psychology while teaching in an OFSTED outstanding school in the UK, she then decided to further her professional career and gain experience in international education by joining a well-established international school in Bangkok in 2009 as a teacher of English Language and Literature, where after a year she was promoted to Head of English.

-Mrs Connolly joined Sri KDU International School in August 2021 as Deputy Head of Secondary with direct responsibility for the academic programme in the secondary school, including teaching and learning, student achievement and progress, as well as teacher training and professional development.
-Mrs Connolly also continues to teach English at Key Stage 3, IGCSE and IBDP level.
+Mrs Connolly joined Sri KDU International School in August 2021 as Deputy Head of Secondary with direct responsibility for the academic programme in the secondary school, including teaching and learning, student achievement and progress, teacher training and professional development, while also teaching English at Key Stage 3, IGCSE and IBDP level.
+In the following year, Mrs Connolly took up a new role of Head of Secondary at Sri KDU International School.

 Mrs Jasmine Sabharwal

 Mrs Jasmine Sabharwal has been teaching in international schools since 2009 with over 10 years of experience in middle and senior leadership positions.
 After completing her studies in Biotechnology, she continued her research and publications in Microbiology at the Asian University of Medical, Science and Technology Malaysia.
 She then pursued her career in stem cell studies and found her interest in education after providing seminars and talks for medical students at various Malaysian universities.